flashbots/mev-boost/README.md

 ### Enabling metrics

 Optionally, the `-metrics` flag can be provided to expose a prometheus metrics server.
 The metrics server address/port can be changed with the `-metrics-addr` (e.g., `-metrics-addr localhost:9009`) flag.

+### Enable timing games

+The **Timing Games** feature allows `mev-boost` to optimize block proposal by strategically timing `getHeader` requests to relays.
+Instead of sending a single request immediately, it can delay the initial request and send multiple follow-up requests to capture the latest, most valuable bids before the proposal deadline.

+**Notice:** This feature is strictly meant for advanced users and extra care should be taken when setting up timing game associated parameters.

+For detailed configuration options, parameters, and visual diagrams, see [docs/timing-games.md](docs/timing-games.md).

 ---